sarahperez/HabbitRabbit/backend/README.md

 **Testing**

 We have multiple testing files throughout the back end.
-Most of these are unit tests can can be run by opening a terminal, navigating into the desired folder (for example: HabbitRabbit\backend\users) and then run the following command: ```go test```
+Most of these are unit tests can can be run by opening a terminal, navigating into the desired folder (for example: HabbitRabbit\backend\users) and then run the following command: ```go test -v```

 **Other resources we referenced:**